 Rather, the only way to get official credit for making child support payments is if the payments flow through the office of the attorney general child support division.
-The Child Support division of the Texas Attorney general's office is the state body that administers payments of child support.
+The Child Support division of the Texas Attorney general's office is the state body that administers child support payments.
 A wage withholding order will be signed off on by the judge from your child custody or divorce case that allows the attorney general's office to receive money directly from your employer to pay your child support obligation each month.

 Fortunately or unfortunately, depending on how you want to look at the situation, there is no way to audit how the payments are spent.
 In that type of situation, you have to be able to trust to a large extent that your Co-parent is using the money in responsible ways.
-Regardless, if the money is spent irresponsibly your Co-parent would be unable to demand more money from you unless he or she can modify the Child Support order.
+Regardless, if the money is spent irresponsibly, your Co-parent would be unable to demand more money from you unless they can modify the Child Support order.
 Additionally, your Co-parent cannot withhold Visitation or possession of your children from you if you failed to make child support payments as agreed to or as ordered.

 What could cause child support to be paid late or not paid at all?

-Even though child support has a much more Noble intent attached to it, we can look at the payment of child support much like the payment of any other bill or obligation as far as finances are concerned.
+Even though child support has a much more Noble intent attached to it, we can look at the payment of child support much like any other bill or obligation as far as finances are concerned.
 There are a host of reasons why child support could go unpaid or underpaid this month.
 The reality is that most Americans black an emergency fund or money set aside to pay for issues that come out of the blue.
 So, something as simple as a car repair could result in your child support payment coming late during the month.

 Having a rainy day fund Cortana support is important.
-It is important to have a rainy day fund regardless of whether or not you pay child support but when there are significant consequences to failing to pay child support it is as good a reason as any to create a rainy day fund as anything else.
-Simply putting a few dollars away each month while you are employed will help ensure that in the event of a monthlong drop in the income you will have the money necessary to pay child support.
-If you do lose your job, it is best to be upfront in contact with both the attorney general and your Co-parent.
+It is important to have a rainy day fund regardless of whether or not you pay child support.
+Still, when there are significant consequences to failing to pay child support, it is as good a reason as any to create a rainy day fund as anything else.
+Simply putting a few dollars away each month while you are employed will help ensure that you will have the money necessary to pay child support in the event of a month-long drop in income.
+If you lose your job, it is best to be upfront in contact with both the attorney general and your Co-parent.

 How can you recover past-due child support?

 You may also enforce your child support order by putting a lien on your Co-parent's real estate or personal property.
-The significance of placing a lien on the property is that you would have an interest in that property that can be enforced if it is sold.
+The significance of placing a lien on the property is that you would have an interest in that property that can be enforced if sold.
 It is even possible to seize personal property or real estate for sale if The Child Support arrears are large enough.

-Finally, your parent's licenses: driver's licenses, licenses to practice certain types of professions, hunting and fishing licenses as well as passport renewals can all be denied or withheld if child support is owed.
+Finally, your parent's licenses: driver's licenses, licenses to practice certain types of professions, hunting and fishing licenses, as well as passport renewals can all be denied or withheld if child support is owed.
 Again, these are types of relief you would need to seek from the court in your enforcement case.
-The family court judge would assess the situation and make it a termination about what types of relief are possible and most readily fix the situation that you find yourself in.
+The family court judge would assess the situation and make it a termination about what types of relief are possible and most readily fix the situation you find yourself in.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan